 APBS 2018 Call for Papers

-Deadline for receipt of proposals this year is September 8, 2017.
+The Call for Papers for the Fifteenth Annual Conference on Positive Behavior Support closed at midnight EST on Wednesday, September 13th.
 If your presentation proposal is selected for APBS 2018, you will be notified in late October.
-Please consult the section below, "Important Dates for APBS 2018" for important information and dates related to presentations at APBS 2018
+Please consult the section below, "Important Dates for APBS 2018" for important information and dates related to presentations at APBS 2018.

 Click here to read a guide created by the APBS Training & Education Committee on submitting a proposal to the Fifteenth Annual Conference on Positive Behavior Support.